-The other city agency working on this project is New York City Economic Development Corporation (NYCEDC).
-This quarter, NYCEDC got the New York City Comptroller's office to approve NYCEDC's contract with Techno Consults, Inc. an MBE (Minority Business Enterprise) for resident engineering services.
-NYCEDC was paid over \$35,000 in reimbursement requests this past quarter.
-To date, over \$112,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.
-This project is scheduled to be completed by March 2021.
+This quarter, New York City Economic Development Corporation (NYCEDC) was paid over \$18,000 in reimbursement requests.
+Design is complete and NYCEDC is currently in the bid review analysis phase for construction.
+Bid review is expected to be complete in January 2020.
+To date, over \$158,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.